ratnadeep007/ratnadeep007/README.md

 - 🔭 I’m currently working at Springboard.
 - 🌱 I’m currently learning more about WebAssembly, AI (Transformers), Rust, Agentic AI.
+  - SkyCUA: A computer use agent, written from scratch using OpenAI computer use model
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about anything related to backend (Node.js, Python), React, LLMs, Agents.
 - 😄 Pronouns: He/His